nextgis/docs_ngweb/source/webmaps_client.rst

 Web client includes three main components: a map (see item 1, 8, 10 in :numref:`webmap_client`), panels (see item 3-7 in :numref:`webmap_client`, map tools (see item 2, 9 in :numref:`webmap_client`.

+There are some options to work with map:

+* if you click on ``alt + shift`` simultaneously and execute round cursor movements around a monitor, a map will turn for a certain degrees to the right or to the left,
+* if you simultaneously click on ``shift`` and select of the necessary part of a map on a monitor by a cursor, you will highlight this part and zoom it in on a map.

 .. _ngw_webmaps_client_panels: